gsiems/pi-car-cam/gps-setup.md

 Note that, as of the 2.3 release of NMEA, there is a new field in the RMC sentence at the end just prior to the checksum.
-For more information on this field see here. <-- TODO: insert link
+For more information on this field see [here](http://www.gpsinformation.org/dale/nmea.htm#2.3).

 ### ZDA